Pegmode/lsdPack2GBS/README.md

 # lsdPack2GBS
 Project to write a .gbs converter for LSDJ.
 Currently investigating if this is possible.
 Currently there are issues with players playing back the exported .gbs. **Currently exports a usable .gbs but there are issues.**

+**UPDATE: after some work official .gbs support has been added to LSDpack.
+End results were that the LSDpack player needed to be slightly modified and there is now a 2MB size limit to the export since .gbs only supports MBC1**

 ## build
 warning: this is in a very rough experimental state